IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/extend-a-reservation.md

 NOTE: if "extend" is greyed out, you do not have an opportunity number attached to your reservation.
 Edit your reservation to include a valid opportunity number.
 If you get any errors request support on slack channel #dte-techzone-support, Include the Opportunity number and reservation information (Environment id, dekstop url, cluster id,  cluster name etc )

-Are you going on vacation and worried about loosing your reservation?
+Are you going on vacation and worried about losing your reservation?
 You can transfer it to a colleague to manage while away, see details [here](https://github.com/IBM/dte-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/transfer_environment.md)

 Attention: It is a user's responsibility to ensure they extend reservations before the listed end date and time.
 All exception request should come in at least 72 hours before the scheduled end date and time.